-Shortly after, we moved out to the rural and impoverished town of Immokalee, Florida in the 1972 Airstream trailer he had bought to propose to me in.
-We worked with migrant farmworkers for a ministry called The Amigos Center where he taught English and ran the clothing and food bank and where I did presentations, grant writing, and fundraising for the organization.
+Shortly after, we moved out to the rural and impoverished town of Immokalee, Florida and lived in a 1972 Airstream trailer he bought to propose to me in.
+We worked with migrant farm-workers for a ministry called The Amigos Center where he taught English and ran the clothing and food bank.
+I did presentations, grant writing, and fundraising for the organization.
 We found out we were pregnant about a year into our marriage and were overjoyed.

 Whirlwind Romance to Utter Heartbreak

 Five months into my pregnancy, his entire family flew down from Minnesota to celebrate Mother’s Day with us.
 We had the most amazing weekend showing them what we were up to and hanging out with them at their resort.
-The night before everyone was supposed to leave, we made a last minute decision to stay with them at the resort because we had a doctor’s appointment the next morning.
-We were supposed to find out the gender of our baby at a hospital close by.
+The night before everyone was supposed to leave, we made a last-minute decision to stay with them at the resort because we had a doctor’s appointment the next morning.
+We were supposed to find out the gender of our baby at a nearby hospital.

 What they were saying to me seemed completely surreal and the piercing pain I felt threatened to kill me on the spot.
 I genuinely thought my heart would explode as the thought of living without him for even five more minutes seemed excruciating.
-I couldn’t breathe and as they carried my sobbing, hysterical body into the next room, my mind spun with what I could only hope was a nightmare that I was going to wake up from.
+I couldn’t breathe and as they carried my sobbing, hysterical body into the next room, my mind spun with what I could only hope was a nightmare from which I was going to awake.
 This couldn’t be true!
 I was pregnant with our baby!
 We were one flesh!
 How was I supposed to live without him?